-Economics is a social science that deals with the production, distribution and consumption of goods and services.
+Economics is a social science that deals with the production, distribution, and consumption of goods and services.

 *Economics (Indian Economy) is an optional subject in the UPSC Mains Examination.

-The term ‘Economy’ is defined as a social domain stresses the importance of practices, discourses associated with the production, use, and management of resources.
+The term ‘Economy’ is defined as a social domain that stresses the importance of practices, discourses associated with the production, use, and management of resources.